TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         A Site Configuration includes settings and options that affect the behavior and display of a TYPO3 website, mapped to a specific domain (with variants).
-The Site Configuration also include site settings, which is a simple key/value storage of variables that can affect the frontend (or backend sections).
+The Site Configuration also includes site settings, which is a simple key/value storage of variables that can affect the frontend (or backend sections).